 When is the application deadline?

-The application submission deadline is December 15 for admission in the following fall semester.
-We will accept letters of recommendation for up to two (2) weeks after that date.
+The application submission deadline is December 15 for admission in the following fall semester for all graduate programs.
+We will accept letters of recommendation for several days after that date.

 Can I include samples of my work (i.e., published newspaper articles, journal articles, etc.) with my application?